Jumpscale/g8cockpit/docs/usage/Howto/Create_ownCloud/Create_ownCloud.md

 Notice the value for `fqdn` which is the actual URL where you can test the ownCloud server, discussed below.

+This fully qualified domain name (`fqdn`) is generated using **ipdns**, a stateless DNS server, see: https://github.com/0-complexity/ipdns

 The same information can be retrieved using `js`, with the repository directory as current directory:

 ```python